-In order to study the same, views of economists like, Joseph Stiglitz, Thomas Friedman, Satyendra Nayak and many other are taken into consideration.
-These scholars have had strong views on globalisation and provide a different perspective towards reading it.
+In order to study the same, views of economists of the pre-globalisation era, whose policies paved an away towards globalisation like - John Maynard Keynes Harry Dexter White, shall be stated.
+Then focusing on the views and policies of Joseph Stiglitz, Thomas Friedman, also mentioning views of Satyendra Nayak and many others are taken into consideration.
+Further the role of bodies like the International Monetary Fund and World Bank, have been discussed, with a focus on India.
+These scholars and organisations have had strong views and stands on globalisation and provide a different perspective towards reading it.